SCAIL Assessments for Agriculture

 Planning applications for new livestock housing, manure stores and slurry lagoons usually require an accompanying Simple Calculation of Atmospheric Impact Limits (SCAIL) Assessment for agriculture.
 This is undertaken in order to demonstrate acceptable impacts associated with ammonia emissions on the natural environment.
 You can rely on Redmore Environmental’s specialist experience in undertaking SCAIL Assessments to support your agricultural development throughout the planning process.

-What is a SCAIL Assessment for Agriculture?
+What are SCAIL Assessments for Agriculture?

 A SCAIL Assessment is a screening tool used to quantify ammonia concentrations, nitrogen and acid deposition at ecological designations.
 These may include Special Areas of Conservation, Sites of Special Scientific Interest and Special Areas of Conservation, as well as Local Wildlife Sites and Ancient Woodland.
 The results allow regulatory authorities to determine if further consideration of ammonia impacts needs to be taken to satisfy the requirements of the Habitats Regulations.